pivotal-cf/bookbinder/README.md

 documentation repos, we recommend leaving this running in a dedicated shell window.
 It can be terminated by hitting `ctrl-c`.

-## Continuous Integration

-### CI for books

-We recommend using [Concourse](http://concourse.ci/) for continuous integration.

-#### CI Runner
-You will want a build that executes this shell command:

-        bundle install --binstubs
-        bin/bookbinder run_publish_ci

-This will bind a book and push it to staging.

-## Deploying

-Bookbinder has the ability to deploy the finished product to either staging or production.
-The deployment scripts requires the Cloud Foundry command line interface (cf CLI).

-Download the cf CLI from [https://github.com/cloudfoundry/cli/releases](https://github.com/cloudfoundry/cli/releases).
-For more information and instructions, see the [cf CLI documentation](http://docs.cloudfoundry.org/devguide/cf-cli/index.html).

-### Setting up CF Apps

-Each book should have a dedicated CF space and host for its staging and production servers.
-The Cloud Foundry organization and spaces must be created manually and specified as values for "organization", "staging_space" and "production_space" in `config.yml`.
-Upon the first and second deploy, bookbinder will create two apps in the space to which it is deploying.
-The apps will be named `"app_name"-blue` and `"app_name"-green`.
-These will be used for a [blue-green deployment](http://martinfowler.com/bliki/BlueGreenDeployment.html) scheme.
-Upon successful deploy, the subdomain of `cfapps.io` specified by "staging_host" or "production_host" will point to the most recently deployed of these two apps.

-### Deploy to Staging
-Deploying to staging is not normally something a human needs to do: the book's CI script does this automatically every time a build passes.

-The following command will deploy the build in your local 'final_app' directory to staging:

-        bin/bookbinder push_local_to staging

-### Deploy to Production
-Deploying to prod is always done manually.
-It can be done from any machine with the book project checked out, but does not depend on the results from a local bind (or the contents of your `final_app` directory).
-Instead, it pulls the latest green build from S3, untars it locally, and then pushes it up to prod:

-        bin/bookbinder push_to_prod <build_number>

-If the build_number argument is left out, the latest green build will be deployed to production.

 ## Generating a Sitemap for Google Search Indexing

 The sitemap file `/sitemap.xml` is automatically regenerated when binding.
 When setting up a new docs website, make sure to add this sitemap's url in Google Webmaster Tools (for better reindexing?).